Beginner Sailing Tips

 - Learn basic sailing terms.
 Before you venture out on your first trip, be sure to acquaint yourself with basic sailing terms.
 Make sure you know the difference between port, starboard, and other important concepts.

 - Practice makes perfect.
 Don’t try to teach yourself all the sailing basics.
-Invest in a good sailing course, research guides and books, and learn from friends with experience.
+Invest in a good sailing course (we highly recommend sailing education courses from American Sailing Association (ASA), United States Sailing Association (US Sailing), and Offshore Sailing School) research guides and books, and learn from friends with experience.